Calgary Dietitian / Online Nutritionist Support for Overeating and Bingeing Issues

 - There is a sense of loss of control at the time

-- Feelings: Initial feelings of pleasure as the taste and texture of food can be very enjoyable but these positive feelings don’t last long and are often replace by feelings of disgust and shame.
+- Feelings: Initial feelings of pleasure as the taste and texture of food can be very enjoyable but these positive feelings don’t last long and are often replaced by feelings of disgust and shame.

 - Speed: Typically food and drinks are consumed rapidly during a binge.